 Pit bull-type dogs are like any other dogs: they need proper care, training and socialization.
 Unfortunately, because of their bad image, they have the false reputation of being more dangerous than other dogs, hence attracting irresponsible primary owners who are looking for a "scary dog", and seek to develop those traits in them.
 Pit bulls' downfall is to be exactly the way we created them: strong and loyal.
 With this series, I wonder if art is a tool powerful enough it can change pit bulls' fate.

 Large format prints are available in limited edition.
 Small, open-edition prints are also available.
 Contact me for international orders.
 See my Store for U.S.-based orders.

-You can also purchase the 2016 Flower Power calendar here.
+You can also purchase the 2018 calendar soon!